Sal2040/world_holidays/README.md

 # World Holidays

-This project is designed to fetch holiday data from the Calendarific API, store it in Google Cloud Storage, and send weekly emails with upcoming holidays based on the specified countries and holiday types.
+This project is designed to fetch holiday data from the Calendarific API once in a year, store it in Google Cloud Storage (GCS), and send weekly emails with upcoming holidays based on the specified countries and holiday types.
 The project consists of five Python scripts and an Airflow DAG.
+It is intended to be run either locally or on the [Google Cloud Platforfm (GCP)](https://cloud.google.com/gcp?utm_source=google&utm_medium=cpc&utm_campaign=emea-cz-all-cs-bkws-all-all-trial-e-gcp-1011340&utm_content=text-ad-none-any-DEV_c-CRE_548660727555-ADGP_Hybrid+%7C+BKWS+-+EXA+%7C+Txt+~+GCP+~+General%23v2-KWID_43700060393213358-aud-606988877894:kwd-26415313501-userloc_9062851&utm_term=KW_google+cloud+platform-NET_g-PLAC_&&gad=1&gclid=CjwKCAjwpayjBhAnEiwA-7ena56fLx2D2_om6IAJOBTECWAKDfPhWzi7O3QWmXk-SE7aeqLKtxTUphoCS60QAvD_BwE&gclsrc=aw.ds&hl=en).

 ## Requirements
 * Python 3.6+